poole/hyde/secret.md

 To Mel

-When we met I did not know what a wonderful woman you were, every day I spend with you I love you more and more.
+When we met I did not know what a wonderful woman you were every day I spend with you I love you more and more

 You are an amazing partner and the best mum I have ever known.

-You always put Ada and me first we have talked and when I asked Ada, “Do you think mummy should do some stuff just for her?”
-Ada said “yesssss” so we have made you some special vouchers.
+You always put Ada and me first we have talked and when I asked Ada “Do you think mummy should do some stuff just for her?”
+Ada said “yesssss so we have made you some special vouchers.

 Thank you for everything you do.